Kannhha/Astra/README.md

 ### My Journey

 I started my coding journey with curiosity, determination and some BLACK MAGIC.
-Every project I work on teaches me something new and how to BREAK MY FRICKING COMPUTER and I'm committed to continuously improving my skills as a developer.
-I believe in writing clean, maintainable code because I DON'T KNOW HOW TO CODE and i love space
+Every project I work on teaches me something new and how to BREAK MY FRICKING COMPUTER 💀

 ---